simpleairquality/SimpleAQ-Device/README.md

 wpa_passphrase YourWirelessNetworkID YourWirelessNetworkPassword
 ```
 and get a hash that you can use in the PSK field instead.

+## SSH Into your SimpleAQ Device For Testing

+Our build process automatically creates Raspbian images appropriate for both a production environment and for development.
+In order to SSH into your SimpleAQ device, you will need to select a development image labeled INSECURE-DEBUG.
+These devices use the default username `pi` and the default password `simpleaq` and would be compromised immediately if placed on the public internet.

+Note that since our transition to `systemd-networkd` based networking, **link-local connections through your device's data/peripherals USB port are no longer supported.**
+You have two options to connect to your device.

+1. If you have configured wifi in the step above, you may use your router to find the `simpleaq` device's IP address on your network, then connect with e.g., `ssh pi@192.168.1.xxx`.
+2. If your device's wifi is not configured, you can connect through the device's `hostap` network by connecting to wireless at `SimpleAQ-xxxx`.
+Then, connect with `ssh pi@192.168.4.1`.

+Our devices automatically switch between `hostap` and `wlan` modes based on whether `wlan` is working.
+Therefore, if you have a correctly configured and working `wlan` connection, `ssh` into your `hostap` connection will not work.
+A service will periodically retry the `wlan` connection, but in doing so it will briefly take down the `hostap`.

 ## Manually Configuring Your Device To Write Data to InfluxDB